Sweetness: Historical theories

 The development of organic chemistry in the 19th century introduced many new chemical compounds and the means to determine their molecular structures.
 Early organic chemists tasted many of their products, either intentionally (as a means of characterization) or accidentally (due to poor laboratory hygiene).
 One of the first attempts to draw systematic correlations between molecules' structures and their tastes was made by a German chemist, Georg Cohn, in 1914.
 He hypothesized that to evoke a certain taste, a molecule must contain some structural motif (called a sapophore) that produces that taste.
 With regard to sweetness, he noted that molecules containing multiple hydroxyl groups and those containing chlorine atoms are often sweet, and that among a series of structurally similar compounds, those with smaller molecular weights were often sweeter than the larger compounds.

 In 1919, Oertly and Myers proposed a more elaborate theory based on a then-current theory of color in synthetic dyes.
 They hypothesized that to be sweet, a compound must contain one each of two classes of structural motif, a glucophore and an auxogluc.
 Based on those compounds known to be sweet at the time, they proposed a list of six candidate glucophores and nine auxoglucs.

 From these beginnings in the early 20th century, the theory of sweetness enjoyed little further academic attention until 1963, when Robert Shallenberger and Terry Acree proposed the AH-B theory of sweetness.
 Simply put, they proposed that to be sweet, a compound must contain a hydrogen bond donor (AH) and a Lewis base (B) separated by about 0.3 nanometres.
 According to this theory, the AH-B unit of a sweetener binds with a corresponding AH-B unit on the biological sweetness receptor to produce the sensation of sweetness.

-B-X theory proposed by Lemont Kier in 1972.
-While previous researchers had noted that among some groups of compounds, there seemed to be a correlation between hydrophobicity and sweetness, this theory formalized these observations by proposing that to be sweet, a compound must have a third binding site (labeled X) that could interact with a hydrophobic site on the sweetness receptor via London dispersion forces.
+The B-X theory was proposed by Lemont Kier in 1972.
+While previous researchers had noted that among some groups of compounds, there seemed to be a correlation between hydrophobicity and sweetness.
+This theory formalized these observations by proposing that to be sweet, a compound must have a third binding site (labeled X) that could interact with a hydrophobic site on the sweetness receptor via London dispersion forces.
 Later researchers have statistically analyzed the distances between the presumed AH, B, and X sites in several families of sweet substances to estimate the distances between these interaction sites on the sweetness receptor.